Your event is no longer taking place in person…now what?

 - Postpone – The intent is for the event to take place at a future date/time, but as of yet that date/time hasn’t been finalized.
 Given the current state of things, donors understand that a postponement may eventually result in a true cancellation, but you can keep those lines of communication open.

 - Reschedule – A new date has been established with a set venue and you’re ready to move all efforts towards that new date.
-A key thing to consider is whether your newly rescheduled date runs the risk of competing with/overtaking any other fundraising initiative(s) that you may have already allotted for that time frame.
+A key thing to consider is whether your newly rescheduled date runs the risk of competing with/overtaking any other fundraising initiative(s) that you may have already allotted for that.

-What does pivoting to an online auction or virtual event look like?
+What does pivoting to an online auction or virtual fundraising event look like?

 Repurpose ticket purchases as donations